jnsbyr/esp8266-gardena1251/README.md

 - power consumption of the ESP8266 can be reduced to allow continuous operation over several months with a 2600 mAh battery
 - real time keeping is possible without an RTC
 - using a TCP client improves network security
+- the single analog input of the ESP8266 can be used for simultaneously monitoring the supply voltage and measuring the valve and wiring resistance

 The firmware is intended for an Espressif ESP8266 SoC to control the Gardena solenoid irrigation valve no. 1251 via WLAN.
 The management network protocol uses JSON for all telegrams.